KILBRANDON CHILDREN’S FUND (EDINBURGH)

 2 Criteria for application.

-In making an application, Panel Members should satisfy themselves that:
+In making an application, Panel Members and Professionals should satisfy themselves that:

 (a) granting the funds will bring some benefit to the child;